-20.12 Container leak test
+23.8 Container leak test

 When using the CA system, the box must conform to leak rates in order to maintain control of the O_2 and CO_2 setpoints.
 The minimum box requirement is a pressure of 500Pa/2" to 250 Pa/1" for 8 minutes or more.
 It is recommended that it is checked prior to the stuffing.
-Please see point 5 and 6.

-A container leak test needs to be performed:
+A container leak test also needs to be performed:

-- After replacing wiring going through the unit - After replacing hoses and/or piping going through the unit - After repairing structural damage on the unit and/or container - After replacing air exchange valve and/or module - When a container is suspected of leakage
+- After replacing wiring going through the unit - After replacing hoses and/or piping going through the unit - After repairing structural damage on the unit and/or container - After replacing air exchange valve and/or module - · When a container is suspected of leakage